African Wildlife Experience

 • The use of hand-held DPS devices

-• How to identify wild life species
+• How to identify wildlife species

 • How to set up and use camera “traps” to monitor certain species